woomora/woomora.github.io/research.md

   <summary> Abstract </summary>
   <br>
   <blockquote style="text-align: justify;">
     This paper investigates the immediate economic impacts of populist policies.
 In 2018, the Mexican president-elect held an unofficial referendum with less than 1% turnout to halt the construction of Mexico City’s New International Airport.
-I show that the policy is plausibly a natural experiment with nationwide impacts, preceding other macroeconomic shocks and populist policies dismantling economic and institutional checks.
+I show the policy is plausibly a natural experiment with nationwide impacts, preceding other macroeconomic shocks and populist policies dismantling economic and institutional checks.
 Using the synthetic control method, I find a 3.3% to 4.5% GDP reduction one year post-cancellation.
 Consistent with the uncertainty trap framework, this decline is due to heightened economic uncertainty and a significant drop in investment, reinforcing each other and leading to a prolonged economic downturn.
 The results highlight how populist policies can impose immediate economic costs by creating uncertainty traps, even before implementing institutional changes.
   </blockquote>
 </details>
 <br>